pedro-pali/pedro-pali/README.md

 ## Welcome to my GitHub profile!
 I am a Process Engineer & Data Analyst with a passion for leveraging data to drive powerful insight.
 Below, you'll find more about me, my skills, and the projects.

-👨‍💻 About Me:
+:man_technologist: About me:

-🌍 Based in México.
+:earth_americas: Based in México.

-💼 Currently working as a Freelancer in data analysis and process optimization.
+:computer: Currently working as a Freelancer in data analyst and process optimization.

-🎓 Pursuing a improve my skills in data analyst, insights and machine learning.
+:chart_with_upwards_trend: Improving my skills in data analyst, insights and machine learning.

-🌟 Passionate about data visualization, machine learning, and creating innovative solutions.
+:zap: Passionate about data visualization and creating innavative solucions.

-🛠️ Technical Skills:
+:gear:Technical Skills:

 Programming Languages: Python, SQL
 Data Analysis: Pandas, Matplotlib, Seaborn